IT3038C/IT3038C.github.io/docs/week-1.md

 ### Making a Repository

-We’re going to create our first repository and do our first Github push.
-From github.com, click the “+” sign in the top-right corner of the screen and click “New repository”
+We're going to create our first repository and do our first Github push.
+From github.com, click the "+" sign in the top-right corner of the screen and click "New repository"

 ![Screenshot of GitHub new repo dropdown](/img/week-1/github/3-new-repo.png)